Tokugawa Ieyasu: Unification of Mikawa

-ukiyo-e print depicting the Battle of Batogahara between Tokugawa clan against Ikkō-ikki movement in 1563–1564.
+Ukiyo-e print depicting the Battle of Batogahara between Tokugawa clan against Ikkō-ikki movement in 1563–1564.

 During this period, the Matsudaira clan faced a threat from the Ikkō-ikki movement, in which peasants banded together with militant monks under the Jōdo Shinshū sect, and rejected the traditional feudal social order.
 Ieyasu undertook several battles to suppress this movement in his territories, including the Battle of Azukizaka (1564).

 Some of Ieyasu's vassals were in the Ikkō-ikki ranks, notably Honda Masanobu and Natsume Yoshinobu, who had deserted him for the Ikkō-ikki rebellion out of religious sympathy.
 However, many of Ieyasu's core vassals who were also followers of the sect, such as Ishikawa Ienari and Honda Tadakatsu, quickly abandoned the Ikkō faith of Jōdo Shinshū and stayed loyal to Ieyasu in order to confront the rebels.

 On January 15, 1564, Ieyasu decided to concentrate his forces to attack and eliminate the Ikkō-ikki from Mikawa.
-In the Battle of Azukizaka, Ieyasu was fighting on the front lines and was nearly killed when he was struck by several bullets, but survived because they did not penetrate his armor.
+In the Battle of Azukizaka, Ieyasu fought on the front lines and was nearly killed when he was struck by several bullets, but survived because they did not penetrate his armor.
 Both sides were using new gunpowder weapons which the Portuguese had introduced to Japan 20 years earlier.
-At the end of battle, the Ikkō-ikki were defeated.
+At the end of the battle, the Ikkō-ikki were defeated.
 By 1565, Ieyasu had become the master of all of Mikawa Province.

-In 1566, as Ieyasu declared his independence from the Imagawa clan, he reformed the order of Mikawa province, starting with the Matsudaira clan, after he pacified Mikawa.
+In 1566, when Ieyasu declared his independence from the Imagawa clan, he reformed the order of Mikawa province, starting with the Matsudaira clan, after he pacified Mikawa.
 This decision was made after he was counseled by his senior vassal Sakai Tadatsugu to abandon the clan's allegiance to the Imagawa clan.
 He also strengthened his power base by creating a military government system for the Tokugawa clan in Mikawa which was based on his hereditary vassals, the Fudai daimyō.
-The system which was called "Sanbi no gunsei" (三備の軍制) divided governance into three sections: Hatamoto-Senshi, Higashi (western) Mikawa, and Nishi (eastern) Mikawa.
+The system, which was called "Sanbi no gunsei", (三備の軍制) divided governance into three sections: Hatamoto-Senshi, Higashi (eastern) Mikawa, and Nishi (western) Mikawa.